 Microfibers are densely constructed polyester and polyamide (nylon) fibers that are approximately 1/16th the thickness of a human hair.
 When woven together, these fibers create a net-like surface area covered with millions of spaces to trap moisture, dirt and debris.
 The micro fibers are able to get into tiny nooks and crevices whereas the traditional cotton cloth and mop fibers are not.
 The nylon component of the fiber also produces a static charge that attracts dirt, pulling it in and trapping it until the cloth or pad is washed.

-- Helps reduce cross-contamination – healthcare facilities have been quick to embrace microfiber cleaning.
+- Assists in reducing cross-contamination: Healthcare facilities have been quick to embrace microfiber cleaning.
 In an effort to reduce cross contamination risk between patient rooms, some state laws require that maintenance personnel change out the mop and/or cleaning solution after every room.
 Using microfiber flat mops helps the facility comply with these requirements.

-- Help reduce the risk of worker injury – microfiber mops weigh significantly less than conventional wet cotton loop mops, making them more ergonomic and easier to use.
+- Can reduce the risk of worker injury: Microfiber mops weigh significantly less than conventional wet cotton loop mops, making them more ergonomic and easier to use.

 Due to the nylon component in microfiber, high levels of heat will break down the fibers and ruin its effectiveness.
-It is recommended that microfiber be washed in temperatures that do not exceed 200 degrees.
-Most cleaning detergents can be used.
-However, adding bleach and fabric softener is not recommended.
-Drying temperatures should not exceed 140 degrees.
+It is recommended that microfiber be washed in temperatures that do not exceed 200 degrees Fahrenheit.
+Most cleaning detergents can be used, but adding bleach and fabric softener is not recommended.
+Drying temperatures should not exceed 140 degrees Fahrenheit.

 By following these simple care instructions, microfiber can be laundered anywhere from 100-500 times and remain an effective cleaning tool.